Gare d'Orsay: Palais d'Orsay

 In the early 19th century, the site was occupied by military barracks and the Palais d'Orsay, a governmental building originally built for the Ministry of Foreign Affairs.
-The palace was erected over a period of 28 years, from 1810 to 1838, by the architects Jacques-Charles Bonnard and later Jacques Lacorné.
+The palace was erected over a period of 28 years, from 1810 to 1838, by the architects Jacques-Charles Bonnard and later Jacques Lacornée.
 After completion, the building was occupied by the Cour des Comptes and the Council of State.

 After the fall of the French Second Empire in 1870, the Paris Commune briefly took power from March to May 1871.
 The archives, library, and artworks were moved to Palace of Versailles and eventually both the Conseil and the Cour des Comptes were rehoused in the Palais-Royal.
 On the night of 23–24 May 1871, the largely empty Palais d'Orsay was burned by soldiers of the Paris Commune, along with the Tuileries Palace and several other public buildings associated with Napoleon III, an event which was described by Émile Zola in his 1892 novel, La Débâcle.
 Following the fire, the burnt-out walls of the palace lay derelict for almost 30 years.